The Great Depression Quiz

 Answer. (a)

-Question: Which political party gained significant support in Germany during the Great Depression?
+Which political party gained significant support in Germany during the Great crash?

 (a) Social Democratic Party (SPD)